awdyer/sunrise-flutter/README.md

 flutter pub get
 ```

 2. Create `lib/config.dart` from `lib/config.example.dart` You get these values when you create a commercetools API client.
-An access token must currently be fetched manually by querying the API.

 3. Run the app.
 Use your preferred editor (recommended), or from the terminal.
 ```